databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/00-ddl/01-table/90-alter-table-column.md

 ALTER TABLE [ IF EXISTS ] [ <database_name>. ]<table_name>
 RENAME [ COLUMN ] <column_name> TO <new_column_name>

--- Change data type of one or multiple columns
+-- Change data type and/or comment
+-- If you only want to modify or add a comment for a column, you must still specify the current data type for that column in the command
 ALTER TABLE [ IF EXISTS ] [ <database_name>. ]<table_name>
 MODIFY [ COLUMN ] <column_name> <new_data_type> [ DEFAULT <constant_value> ] [ COMMENT '<comment>' ]
        [ , [ COLUMN ] <column_name> <new_data_type> [ DEFAULT <constant_value> ] [ COMMENT '<comment>' ] ]